FriendsOfSymfony/FOSRestBundle/Resources/doc/2-the-view-layer.rst

 Symfony Forms have special handling inside the view layer.
 Whenever you:

 - return a Form from the controller.
-- Set the form as only data of the view.
+- set the form as only data of the view.
 - return an array with a 'form' key, containing a form.
 - return a form with validation errors.